Multiple reflections on Huygens' principle: Traditional Huygens' principle, using Green's functions

-(but in the numerical implementation we actually evaluate equation (\ref{eqHuyginv1}), with $\Delta x$ reduced to $\Delta x=10$ m and $N=1000$).
+(but in the numerical implementation we actually evaluate equation (\ref{eqHuyginv1}), with $\Delta x$ reduced to $\Delta x=10$ m, which is much smaller than the central wavelength of 100 m, and $N=1000$, so that again $N\Delta x=10000$ m).
 Figure \ref{Fig3}d shows a superposition of snapshots of $\langle p({\bf x},t)\rangle$ for $t=0.4$ s, $t=0$ s and $t=-0.4$ s.
 In the left-hand side of equation (\ref{eqHuyginv2}) we still use the notation $\langle p({\bf x},t)\rangle$, indicating an approximation of $p({\bf x},t)$.
 The actual response to a point source at ${\bf x}_S$ is causal and consists of circular wave fronts around ${\bf x}_S$ at positive times only, whereas Figure \ref{Fig3}d shows an incomplete response at positive time (a half-circle above ${\bf x}_S$), and a non-existing response at negative time (a half-circle below ${\bf x}_S$).
 In Appendix C we review a step-by-step derivation of equation (\ref{eqHuyginv2}).
-It starts with an exact expression, containing time-reversed monopole and dipole Green's functions (equation (C-2)).
-Under specific circumstances, which includes ignoring evanescent waves, this leads to equation (C-4), which has three terms on the right-hand side.
-The second of these terms is the integral in the right-hand side of equation (\ref{eqHuyginv2}).
-For the homogeneous medium configuration in Figure \ref{Fig3}, evaluating the first term of equation (C-4) would suppress the acausal response at negative time and evaluating the third term would restore the missing half-circle below ${\bf x}_S$ at positive time.
-Since these terms require knowledge of the source at ${\bf x}_S$ and measurements of its response at a boundary below the source, they cannot be evaluated in most practical situations.
-By ignoring the first and third term in equation (C-4), we are left with equation (\ref{eqHuyginv2}), with the limitations discussed above.
-For an inhomogeneous medium the limitations are even more severe, as we will see in the next section.
+Ignoring evanescent waves, we arrive at equation (C-4), which has three terms on the right-hand side.
+The first of these terms is the integral in the right-hand side of equation (\ref{eqHuyginv2}), explaining Figure \ref{Fig3}d.
+The second term restores the missing half-circle below ${\bf x}_S$ at positive time and creates a half-circle above ${\bf x}_S$ at negative time.
+The third term suppresses the entire acausal response.
+Since the second and third term require measurements at a boundary below the source and knowledge of the source at ${\bf x}_S$, they cannot be evaluated in most practical situations.
+By ignoring the second and third term in equation (C-4), we are left with equation (\ref{eqHuyginv2}), with the limitations discussed above.
+For an inhomogeneous medium the limitations are more severe, as we will see in the next section.

 Unlike equation (\ref{eqHuyg4}), which formalizes Huygens' explanation of the physics of wave propagation, equation (\ref{eqHuyginv2}) with the time-reversed Green's function does not describe a physical situation.
 However, it can be used for numerical wave field extrapolation of an upgoing wave field $p({\bf x}',t)$, measured at $\mathbb{S}_0$, to any position below $\mathbb{S}_0$ and above the source.
 Here we speak of {\it inverse} wave field extrapolation, since the direction of extrapolation (downward from $\mathbb{S}_0$ to ${\bf x}$ below $\mathbb{S}_0$) is opposite to the direction of the upgoing wave field $p({\bf x}',t)$ at $\mathbb{S}_0$.
 We indicate upgoing wave fields again with a superscript $-$ and replace equation (\ref{eqHuyginv2}) by